Bill Lee (left-handed pitcher): Montreal Expos

-Ottawa Champions

-On September 2, 2018, Lee played Designated Hitter for the Ottawa Champions.

 Reputation and controversy

 Lee's personality earned him popularity as well as the nickname "Spaceman", given to him by former Red Sox infielder John Kennedy.
 His outspoken manner and unfiltered comments were frequently recorded in the press.
 Lee spoke in defense of Maoist China, population control, Greenpeace, and school busing in Boston, among other things.
+Concerning the last of those issues, he defended W. Arthur Garrity Jr. by stating that he was "the only guy in this town with any guts."
 He berated an umpire for a controversial call in the 1975 World Series, threatening to bite off his ear and encouraging the American people to write letters demanding the game be replayed.
 When asked about his views on mandatory drug testing, Lee quipped: "I've tried just about all of them, but I wouldn't want to make it mandatory".
 In his 1984 book The Wrong Stuff, he claimed his marijuana use made him impervious to bus fumes while jogging to work at Fenway Park.
 Much of the material in this book is, however, tongue-in-cheek.

 His propensity to criticize management led to his being dropped from both the Red Sox and the Expos, and the end of his professional career by 1982.